Identify and develop agro-resources for food and the environment

 |étudiant titulaire d'un diplôme français, étudiant international|

-This specialization aims to train students to be able to identify and develop agro-resources for food systems and the environment.
+The Specialization Food eco-design engineering (ICOA, former Specialization Science and processing of agro-resources for the alimentation and the environment—SPA2E) aims to train students to be able to identify and develop agro-resources for food systems and the environment.
 The course prepares graduates for work as managers, researchers, teacher-researchers and experts in the fields of food science and technologies and environmental sciences (water, material, waste).

 The major disciplinary fields are biotechnology, food science, green chemistry and sustainable process engineering.
 Beyond general knowledge concerning the design and management of food processing and preservation processes and the appropriate tools for their analysis, graduates acquire the skills needed to understand and solve qualitative and quantitative agro-resource management problems in a context of sustainable development.